gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It means, for example, that if project `A` depends on project `B` and that a class in `B` is changed in an ABI-compatible way (typically, changing only the body of a method), then we won't recompile `A`.
 Even finer-grained compile-avoidance can be achieved by enabling incremental compilation, as explained below.

+### `@CompileClasspath` annotation for task properties

+Java compile avoidance is implemented using a new [`@CompileClasspath`](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to `@InputFiles` or `@Classpath`.
+This annotation is also available for use in your own tasks as well, for those tasks that take a Java compile classpath.
+For example, you make have a task type that performs static analysis using the signatures of classes.
+You can use the `@CompileClasspath` annotation for this task instead of `@InputFiles` or `@Classpath`, to avoid running the task when the class signatures have not changed.

 ### Faster Java incremental compilation